Leading Individual in Commercial Litigation, Since 2005

 Gibbs & Bruns LLP, Partner

 Having tried numerous cases and arbitrations as lead trial counsel, Jean (John) Frizzell is renowned for his courtroom skills.
-His talent and focus on winning ethically have earned the respect of peers and clients alike.
-As one competitor described to Benchmark Litigation, “Jean Frizzell is an amazing cross-examiner … He is very, very gifted.”
+As one competitor described to Benchmark Litigation, “Jean Frizzell is an amazing cross-examiner . . . .
+He is very, very gifted.”
 Another peer commented to Law360, “Jean provides a great example of a lawyer that zealously represents his client while still demonstrating the level of professionalism upon which the practice of law was founded.”

-A Fellow in the American College of Trial Lawyers and a Member of ABOTA, Jean represents both plaintiffs and defendants in state and federal court and arbitrations.
+A Fellow in the American College of Trial Lawyers and a Member of the American Board of Trial Advocates, Jean represents both plaintiffs and defendants in state and federal court and arbitrations.
 His practice spans complex commercial litigation, with particular depth in securities matters, energy disputes, and contract and fiduciary duty claims.
-Jean has built a strong track record of success in complicated disputes for clients such as Huntsman Chemical, Energy Transfer Partners, Sterling Group, Metro National Corporation, OMNOVA Solutions, Moody Realty National and Chevron Phillips Chemical.
+Jean has built a strong track record of success in complicated disputes for clients such as Huntsman Chemical, the Hearst Corporation, Southern Copper Corporation’s Audit Committee, the Dallas Police and Firefighters Pension Fund, Energy Transfer Partners, Sterling Group, Metro National Corporation, OMNOVA Solutions, Moody Realty National and Chevron Phillips Chemical Corp.

-Chambers and Benchmark Litigation rank Jean among the best commercial litigators in the country.
+Chambers USA (Band 1 – highest ranking) and Benchmark Litigation (National Practice Star and Litigation Star) rank Jean among the best commercial litigators in the country.
 Best Lawyers has also recognized him as Securities Lawyer of the Year.
-Jean graduated from the University of Texas School of Law with Honors, before beginning his law career at Gibbs & Bruns LLP and becoming partner there in 1995.
-In 2009, Jean co-founded Reynolds Frizzell LLP, which was named a Top Ten Litigation Boutique in America 2017 by Benchmark Litigation.
+Jean graduated from The University of Texas School of Law with Honors, before beginning his law career at Gibbs & Bruns LLP and becoming partner there in 1995.
+In 2009, Jean co-founded Reynolds Frizzell LLP, which has repeatedly been named a Top Ten Litigation Boutique in America by Benchmark Litigation.

 Enterprise Texas Pipeline v.
 Energy Transfer Partners

-Lead Counsel for Energy Transfer Partners in a suit filed by Enterprise Texas Pipeline.
+Lead Counsel for Energy Transfer Partners in a suit and jury trial pursued by Enterprise Texas Pipeline.
 Enterprise sued Energy Transfer for, among other things, allegedly breaching a pipeline agreement concerning Energy Transfer’s operation of the 240-mile Old Ocean Pipeline.
 Enterprise sought from Energy Transfer damages of approximately $400 million.
 After a jury trial, Enterprise was awarded only $2.3 million in actual damages, amounting to approximately 1/2 of 1% of Enterprise’s claimed actual damages in the case.
-Final judgment has not yet been entered, and Energy Transfer currently is seeking to set aside the amount awarded by the jury.
+Case was dismissed this year after the parties entered into another business arrangement.

 Penelope Loughhead v.
 1717 Bissonnet, LLC, Cause No. 2013-26155